bobbyrauchenberg/avronaut/README.md

 Scala Avro library inspired by Avro4s

-Currently just builds schemas, and does case class decoding, encoding is coming soon
+Currently just builds schemas, and does case class decoding, and very basic encoding (more coming soon)

 Currently Supports:
 * Scala primitives which map to Avro primitives